 - 5 Why is drilling seed directly into the soil better than tilling the ground and then planting seed? - 6 How does using a variety of plants (principle 3) help to reduce pests such as weeds and invasive insects? - 7 How does covering the soil with organic material (principle 2) help to conserve water?
-How would it benefit the soil? - 8 Examine Source 5.
-Describe the location of the Sahel.
+How would it benefit the soil? - 13 What lessons from the experience in Niger could be applied 8 Examine Source 5.
+Describe the location of the Sahel. to other places struggling to maintain food security?

-- 2 Describe the changes between 1975 and 2005 in Source 6.
+2 Describe the changes between 1975 and 2005 in Source 6.
 Include an estimate of the number of trees and also their distribution.